Pairs in discrete lattice orbits with applications to Veech surfaces: Counting results for discrete lattice orbits

 \section{Counting results for discrete lattice orbits}

 Given a discrete orbit $\Lambda=\G\bx$ as above, we wish to understand its distribution in the plane, starting with a precise estimate for

 as $R\to\infty$, where $B_R=\{\bx\in\R^2 : \|\bx\|<R\}$.

 We will first choose preferred representatives in each homothety class of discrete $\G$-orbits.
+Then, up to computing a scaling factor, it suffices to restrict the counting problem to what we will call scaled discrete lattice orbits.
 Let $\fa_1,\dots,\fa_h\in\R\cup\{\infty\}$ be a set of representatives for the inequivalent cusps of $\G$.
 Then for each cusp representative $\fa_i$, we set